 The Leader: Types III and IV.
 The other Cures unanimously chose her to fill this role because she was the one that brought them together to be Pretty Cure in the first place.
 Not that she'll claim she's the leader.
 She thinks they don't need one anyway.

-This Loser Is You: Well at least at first, as she's extremely scatterbrained and can't seem to concentrate a lot.
-However, by the time Character Development kicked in, Nozomi starts moving away from this, as she becomes more responsible and tries her best to reach out for her dreams.
+This Loser Is You: At least at first, as she's extremely scatterbrained and can't seem to concentrate.
+However, by the time Character Development kicks in, Nozomi starts moving away from this, as she becomes more responsible and tries her best to reach out for her dreams.

 Also unlike Tsubomi later, Nozomi kind of subverts this.
 When she becomes Cure Dream, she didn't flail around like a clueless ditz, she was pretty capable into immediately getting into combat.
 It's just that when she's just Nozomi that she's sucking in life (until Character Development above).